-Polybius cipher (or Polybius square) works by replacing each letter by its coordinates of its position in a grid (often a square).
+Polybius cipher (or Polybius square) works by replacing each letter by the coordinates of its position in a grid (often a square).

 - Read: What is a cipher.

 It’s named after a Greek historian Polybius who lived around 200 and 125 BC.
-It fractionate plaintext characters to represent them in a smaller set of symbols.
+It fractionates plaintext characters to represent them in a smaller set of symbols.

 - Read: Complete list of ciphers.